Seamonsters-2605/CompetitionBot2018/README.md

 Deploy with `./deploy.sh` or `.\deploy.bat` (Windows).
 Test with `./test.sh` or `.\test.bat` (Windows).

+## Terminology
+In the documentation you will see the terms "position mode", "incremental position mode", and "jeff mode" used interchangeably.
+"Voltage mode" is used to refer either to Voltage or PercentVbus mode on CANTalons.
+Also, some classes use "velocity" in method/variable names while others use "speed."

 ## Directory Structure

 - `seamonsters/`: The work-in-progress seamonsters library code.